learn-academy-2020-charlie/week-6-assessment-jlmooreiii/interview-questions.md

   Researched answer:
   1) rails g model Example attribute1:integer attribute2:string
   This creates a new model to store data in.
 It will have two columns, one that takes an integer value and one that takes in a string value.
+We will get a schema and a migration.
+We will also get a model class.

   2) rails g controller examples_controller
   This creates controller file.
 It's not specified directly for which model this controller is for other than the name.
 The methods and instance variables you specify in the controller determine which model the controller is for.
 It could be potentially for several.
 The controller, in general, manages how different actions are handled and displayed.
+When you generate a controller, you get a view folder.

   3) rails g migration 'change_integer_to_string_of_attribute1_in_examples'
   This creates a migration for for the Example model so that a change can be made the the schema.